Robert-McM/Ecology-Calculations/README.md

 3) parasite_lx generates a ln(lx) survivorship curve for every geographic coordinate but colors each line according to parasitism status.
 4) Make_life_table generates a seperate lifetable for every geographic coordinate as a single dataframe.
 5) lx_year is the same as 2. but instead includes a seperate plot for every year.
+6) Ro_by_parasitism creates a boxplot with overlying datapoints for any locality comparing Ro for parasitized and not-parasisitized geographic subpopulations.